 Our software, EngagementHQ, has an HQ in the name for a reason.
 From the outset the vision has been to create a platform that sits at the heart of a government organisation’s communications.

 A recent rebuild of the platform has made it much much easier for us to integrate with other online tools and platforms.
-This can mean either being able to bring specialist tools into EngagementHQ to enhance the community or administrator experience (examples include Balancing Act and Mailchimp) or being able to project elements of EngagementHQ out to other sites and platforms (our project finder and embeddable tools are early examples of this).
+This can mean either being able to bring specialist tools into EngagementHQ to enhance the community or administrator experience (examples include Balancing Act and Mailchimp).

 We have just launched a new marketplace where our clients can get access to some of the great technologies and services that fit seamlessly into EngagementHQ.
 You can take a look here.